dadinn/init-instroot/README.md

 # init-instroot.scm

-Root filesystem initializer using LUKS encryption for root partition, and choice between LVM or swapfile based swap configuration.
+Root filesystem initialiser using LUKS encryption for root partition, and choice between LVM or swapfile based swap configuration.
 Optionally allows for using a ZFS pool for custom root directories and swap volume.

 ## Examples